hbellows/rainOrShine-fe/README.md

 Endpoints consummed by this application can be found [here](https://github.com/hbellows/rain_or_shine).

-View the project board for this application [here]
+View the project board for this application [here](https://github.com/hbellows/rainOrShine-fe/projects/1).

 ## Tech Stack
 This project is built with JavaScript and JQuery